spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-product.md

 4. Implement query by product ID and query by country ID under the persistence layer.
 5. Implement `ProductCountryManager` and add the facade call.
 Implement `ProductCountryBusinessFactory`.
 6. Implement the operations under `ProductCountryFacade`.
-7. Manually add values to table in order to have relations between abstract products and countries (for testing few products would be enough).
+7. To have relations between abstract products and countries (for testing few products would be enough), manually add values to the table.

 ### Collector module (Zed)